 Headed to Honeymoon Island State Park in Florida?
 Here are five fantastic ways to enjoy this gorgeous and quiet spot on the Gulf Coast!

-There are plenty of activities in Honeymoon Island to keep everyone busy no matter their interests – swimming, hiking, biking, relaxing on the beach, and more.
+There are plenty of activities on Honeymoon Island to keep everyone busy, no matter their interests – swimming, hiking, biking, relaxing on the beach, and more.

-Before you head off on a fantastic adventure, there are a few nitty-gritty details you need to know, of course.
-How do you get there, do you need money, are there public restrooms – you know all the good stuff.
+Before you head off on a fantastic adventure, you need to know a few nitty-gritty details.
+How do you get there, do you need money, are there public restrooms – you know, all the good stuff.

-So, you’ll find all that below before moving on to the good stuff – things to do in Honeymoon Island.
+So, you’ll find all that below before moving on to the good stuff – things to do at Honeymoon Island.

 Directions to Honeymoon Island

 The really cool thing about Honeymoon Island in Florida is how easy it is to get there from several well-visited destinations.
-If you’re visiting Tampa, St Petersburg, Sarasota, or anywhere else in the central Gulf Coast of Florida, then Honeymoon Island is a really simple day trip.
+If you’re visiting Tampa, St Petersburg, Sarasota, or anywhere else in the central Gulf Coast and staying at one of the best Florida Airbnb options, then Honeymoon Island is a really simple day trip.

 Honeymoon Island Costs